 In the Afterword of the book (written by friend Trudy Summers), we learn that eventually, Kuac’s daughter, Sarah, along with many other Nuer refugees, came to America, and Van was astonished to discover that the gospel seeds sown years before had sprouted.
 Thirty-five years after living among them in the Sudan, the Nuer were now planting churches in the American Midwest.
 It’s a hopeful new ending to the book.

-And yet, it’s also that desire for a happy ending that can tempt us to miss Van’s insights.
-Not everything in life can be wrapped up in a nice bow.
+And yet, in our desire for a happy ending, we don’t want to forget Van’s insights.
+Not everything in life will always be satisfactorily resolved.
 Jesus taught, “Do not rejoice that the spirits obey you; rejoice that your name is written heaven” (Luke 10:20).
 In other words, don’t base your contentment on success, which we can’t always control, base it on the fact that you belong to God.
 Van realized that when life falls apart or seems senseless, one thing is certain, God is still faithful and true.
 As Julian of Norwich said, “All will be well, and all will be well and all manner of things will be well.”

 Note: The beautiful cover art, as well as other illustrations in the book are the work of Jim Howard, the brother of Elisabeth Elliot.